ASINs in Search Term Reports: Answers to Your Questions and Optimization Suggestions

 A: These ASINs indicate that your product was shown on the other product’s detail page because Amazon is, for some reason, connecting your product with the product attached to the other ASIN.
 Something between your listing information and that of the other ASIN is telling the Amazon algorithm that the shopper who searched for one might be interested in the other.

 Here’s an example: Say you sell dog sweaters (love dogs, not judging).
 A shopper Googles “dog sweaters buy argyle.”
-In the Google results, the shopper sees the results below:

 The user clicks that top listing and is taken to